The following page describes how to set up assistant actions for Google Calendar and Gmail.

 Enable the Gmail API

-In the Agentspace, enable the following APIs:
+In the Google Cloud console, enable the following APIs:

-The Gmail API: Enable the API
+The Gmail API: Enable the API.

-The Google People API: Enable the API
+The Google People API: Enable the API.

 Create an OAuth app and add scopes

-- Enter a name for your OAuth app.
+Enter a name for your OAuth app.

-- Enter a user support email.
+Enter a user support email.

-- Enter developer contact information.
+Enter developer contact information.

-Create an OAuth client ID
+Create OAuth client credentials

-- Enter a name for your client ID.
+For Name, enter a name for your client ID.

-- Click Create and copy the following information:
+Click Create and copy the following information:

 - Client ID